-Summer is almost here, let’s look at how to select the best soccer camp.
-The goal of a soccer camp should be to create inspiration in a player.
+Learn how to choose the best soccer camp: Summer is almost here, let’s look at how to select the best soccer camp.
+The goal of a soccer camp should be to create inspiration in a every soccer player who attends.
 After a week long soccer camp you should be a better player but more so know how to get better and what you need to work on.
 Let’s look at how to select the right soccer camp for you.

 There are a wide variety and types of soccer camps to choose from, whether it’s a residential camp, where you stay overnight, or a day camp, which can be half day or full day.
 And there’s also the level of play at the soccer camp, from elite camps to ones for beginners.